 IT Management and Governance

 In addition to employee-focused policies, it’s important to develop procedures and standards for managing your IT assets.
 The growing use of IoT technologies has created new challenges for manufacturers, as these devices often lack built-in cybersecurity features.
 Additionally, most IoT devices are shipped with default credentials, making them easy targets for cyber criminals.
 By building a customized security program, your company can uphold best practices for new hardware deployments and sensor integrations, such as developing strong passwords for authentication and streamlining your device management infrastructure.

 Efficient IT administration combines several different domains of concern, including incident detection and response, security governance, compliance and risk management.
 The cybersecurity policies your company implements should incorporate these capabilities while also outlining the specific roles and responsibilities of your internal or external IT security team.
 Working with third-party service providers can leave you with limited visibility over your system and network security, which is where Certitude Security can help.
 We assess the exact parameters of your attack surface and evaluate the performance of your external IT provider to ensure the individual components of your information security program are maintained.

-Certitude Security will work with you to assemble effective security policies and controls from the ground up, which can support your production environment, reduce costly downtime and bolster your network protection.
-Our cybersecurity experts have years of experience building IT security frameworks that incorporate industry-specific certifications and regulatory requirements, so don’t hesitate to reach out with your concerns.
+We will work with you to assemble effective security policies and controls, which support your production environment, reduce costly downtime, and bolster your network protection.
+Our team has years of experience co-developing security frameworks, policies, and controls that incorporate industry-specific certifications and regulatory requirements, so don’t hesitate to reach out with your concerns.